 The Aggregate Impact Test, as per IS 2386 (Part IV), measures the resistance of aggregates to sudden impact or shock loading.

-Aggregates with lower impact values are more resistant to breakage and degradation, ensuring better durability and strength of the concrete mix.
+Aggregates with lower impact values are more resistant to breakage and degradation, ensuring better durability and strength in concrete mixes.

 The test involves subjecting an aggregate sample to standard impact by dropping a hammer from a fixed height.